node-3d/addon-tools-raub/doc/snippets.md

 	```

-Publishing binaries is done by attaching a zipped platform folder to the Github
+Publishing binaries is done by attaching a zipped platform folder to the GitHub
 release.
 Zip file must NOT contain platform folder as a subfolder, but rather
 contain the final binaries.
 The tag of the release should be the same as in
 `npm_package_config_install` - that is the way installer will find it.

-> NOTE: You can publish your binaries to anywhere, not necessarily Github.
+> NOTE: You can publish your binaries to anywhere, not necessarily GitHub.
 Just tweak **YOUR install.js** script as appropriate.
 The only limitation
 from **Addon Tools** is that it should be a zipped set of files/folders.